Kaz Grala: 2014–2016

 In 2014, Grala competed in the NASCAR Whelen All-American Series and won at Caraway Speedway and Martinsville Speedway and also joined Turner Scott Motorsports to compete full-time in the K&N Pro Series East.
 He was the youngest driver in the series that year.

-In 2015, he joined Ben Kennedy Racing to race full-time in the K&N Pro Series East once again.
+In 2015, Grala joined Ben Kennedy Racing to race full-time in the K&N Pro Series East once again.